benjamshu/langdev/languages/jsv/osv/phonology.md

 - X _lVx_ > XI _xlV_.

+- X _iwV_ > XI _ibV_.

+- When X features two voiced syllables in succession with identical rime, the first is devoiced if stressed.

 - XI stress moves backwards in XII when the preceding syllable is a more back stop or nasal or if the stressed syllable is fricative in nature